pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 (https://arxiv.org/abs/2309.03409)[13] uses meta-prompts to prompt the LLM to build its own task optimising prompt </d-footnote>

+__Evaluation is your true north star:__
+In my experience, the single most effective pattern to guide development of LLM-centric applications is evaluation.
+Evaluate predictions from an LLM of your choice (e.g. ChatGPT, Llama, etc) on metrics that are relevant to your task.
+Are you able to reliably (reproducibly and consistently) get the performance you require from prompt engineering alone?
+Does this performance hold as you increase the size of the test set you evaluate on?
+If yes, then in-context learning using prompting might be reasonable in your use case.
+If not, then you may consider other approaches to adapt the LLM to your task.

 #### Takeaways:
 - If you want to use a smaller model for specific tasks and domains, the current industry/academia verdict is that fine-tuning can get you there faster and more reliably than prompt engineering.
 - Directly adapting an LLM's output to a task using fine-tuning with prompt-completion pairs (instruction tuning, or even RLHF which incorporates human preferences into the LLM tuning objective) is much more sample efficient than using conventional labeled input-output data pairs.
 - Use PEFT methods to make fine-tuning LLMs more accessible and feasible.
-Methods such as LoRA (or QLoRA) are incredibly universal and can be applied to both instruction-tuning and RLHF.
+Methods such as LoRA [21] (or QLoRA[22]) are incredibly universal and can be applied to both instruction-tuning and RLHF.
 - Build evals as a critical part of your workflow.
 An evaluation routine that captures the performance criteria that one most cares about is a critical aid to  deciding between approaches for LLM application.